Ella Bailey Park

 About the Location

-Opened in 2007, this 2.4-acre park sits on the former site of Magnolia Elementary School's playground.
-The park is named after Ella Bailey, who sold the land to the city in 1929.
+Opened in 2007, this 2.4-acre park sits where Magnolia Elementary School's playground once was.
+It's named after Ella Bailey, the woman who sold this land to the city back in 1929.

 All Features & Facilities